-- Write down any symptoms you've been experiencing, and for how long.
+- Any symptoms you've been experiencing and for how long.
 Your doctor will want to know the extent to which these symptoms are affecting your daily life, including work and personal relationships.

-- Write down your key personal information, especially any additional major stress or change you've experienced since your loved one died.
-For example, tell your doctor if you or someone close to you has had a serious illness since your loved one's death, or if you've had significant family disruptions or financial problems.
+- Your key personal information, especially any additional major stress or change you've experienced since your loved one died, such as serious illness, significant family disruptions or financial problems.

-- Write down all of your medical information, including other physical or mental health conditions with which you've been diagnosed.
-Also write down the names and dosages of any medications you're taking.
+- Medical information, including other physical or mental health conditions with which you've been diagnosed.

 - Do you think my symptoms are more severe than what's typical after a loved one's death?

-- Do you think psychological counseling (psychotherapy) would help me?
+- Do you think psychological counseling would help me?

 - Are medications available that could improve my symptoms?